Adam Levine Denies Affair—but Admits He ‘Crossed the Line’

 “I used poor judgment in speaking with anyone other than my wife in ANY kind of flirtatious manner.
 I did not have an affair, nevertheless, I crossed the line during a regrettable period of my life,” Levine said in a statement to TMZ.

 The controversy reared its ugly head on Monday, when Instagram and OnlyFans model Sumner Stroh published a now-viral TikTok.
-In the video, Stroh says she feels “exploited” and “manipulated” after having a year-long affair with “a man married to a Victoria’s Secret model.”
+In the video, Stroh says she feels “exploited” and “manipulated” after having a year-long affair with “a man married to a Victoria’s Secret model" when she was younger.

 Levine has been married to former Victoria's Secret model Behati Prinsloo since 2014.
 They have two children.
 Prinsloo is currently pregnant with their third.

-Stroh’s video includes screenshots of Instagram DMs purportedly from Levine, in which the 43-year-old musician tells her, “You are 50 times hotter in person.”
+Stroh’s video includes screenshots of Instagram DMs purportedly from Levine, in which the 43-year-old musician told her, “You are 50 times hotter in person.”
+For good measure, he added, "And so am i hahah."

 Later on Monday, a TikTok account with the username @alysonrosef posted two videos showing private DM conversations with Levine.